Interracial marriage: United Kingdom

 Britain has a long history of interethnic marriage among the various European populations that inhabited the island, including the Celtic, Roman, Viking, Anglo-Saxon and Anglo-Norman peoples.
 In the late 15th century, the Romani people arrived.
-The arriving Romani nomads intermarried with the British population, forming a distinct community known as the Romnichal.
-Due to intermarriage, Romnichal today are often indistinguishable from the general white British population.
+The arriving Romani nomads intermarried with the British population, forming a distinct community known as the Romanichal.
+Due to intermarriage, Romnichal today are often indistinguishable from the general White British population.

-Inter-ethnic marriage began occurring more often in Britain since the 17th century, when the British East India Company began bringing over many Indian scholars, lascars, servants and workers.
-A lack of anti-miscegenation laws in Britain increased the frequency of such unions.
-By the mid-19th century, there were more than 40,000 Indian seamen, diplomats, scholars, soldiers, officials, tourists, businessmen and students arriving (normally temporarily) to Britain.
-By the late 19th century and early 20th century, there were around 70,000 South Asians working on British ships, 51,616 of whom were lascar seamen working on British merchant ships for the Royal Navy when the First World War broke out.
-Families with South Asian lascar fathers and white mothers established small interracial families in Britain's dock areas.
-This led to a number of "mixed race" children being born in the country.
-The small number of ethnic minority women in Britain were often outnumbered by "half-caste Indian" daughters born from white mothers and Indian fathers although mixed race families were still very unusual in Britain at this time.
 In addition, a number of British officers who had Indian wives and Anglo-Indian children in British India often brought them over to Britain in the 19th century.
 From the 1890s onwards, small numbers of Chinese began to set up businesses catering to the Chinese sailors working on Holt's lines and others.
 Some of these men married working class British women, resulting in a number of British-born Eurasian Chinese being born in Liverpool.
 The first Chinese immigrants were mainly Cantonese from south China, with some also from Shanghai.
 The figures of Chinese for 1921 are 2,157 men and 262 women.
 Many Chinese men married British women while others remained single, possibly supporting a wife and family back home in China.
-During the Second World War (1939–45) another wave of Chinese seamen from Shanghai and of Cantonese origin married British women.
+During World War II, another wave of Chinese seamen from Shanghai and of Cantonese origin married British women.
 Records show that about some 300 of these men had married British women and supported families.